 Congratulations to Finn Allen for getting in to Sydney Conservatorium of Music @ The University of Sydney to start a Bachelor of Music (Contemporary) this year!
-Finn's been coming for regular weekly drum lessons for two years, and I've enjoyed watching him grow as…Read more
+Finn's been coming for regular weekly drum lessons for two years, and I've enjoyed…Read more

-Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons in Berowra Heights on Sydney's Upper North Shore to help you establish a progressive, regular practise routine.
+Learn to grow musically by establishing an effective, regular practise routine with Dave's help.
+Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons exclusively over the Zoom online platform from his studio in Berowra Heights on Sydney's Upper North Shore - so you can learn from Dave you wherever in the world you reside.

 - See full Studio Policy (opens in new window)

 "Dave taught my son for over 18 months after a recommendation from John Morrison.
 Not only is he a master drummer but a wonderful teacher who inspired my son to achieve his dreams.
 He has a tremendous ability to make others believe in their ability.
 You would not find a better drum educator."